mariuszmspace/my-links/README.md

 - [Software Engineering at Google SEAGnotes](https://www.seagnotes.com) - Notes from the book, by me -- `notes`
 - [Software Engineering at Google Lessons Learned from Programming Over Time](https://abseil.io/resources/swe_at_google.2.pdf) - Free electronic copy of the book -- `book`
 - [Software Testing Guide](https://martinfowler.com/testing/) - A collection of articles by Martin Fowler and friends, the best source for learning how to test properly -- `collection`
+- [Solution Architecture Patterns](https://github.com/chanakaudaya/solution-architecture-patterns) - Reusable, vendor-neutral, industry-specific, vendor-specific solution architecture patterns for enterprise -- `collection`
 - [SQL Window Functions Cheat Sheet](https://learnsql.com/blog/sql-window-functions-cheat-sheet/) - Oh bby -- `collection`
 - [Step-by-Step Enterprise Architecture Tutorial with TOGAF](https://www.visual-paradigm.com/guide/enterprise-architecture/step-by-step-enterprise-architecture-tutorial-with-togaf-adm/) - An excellent summary -- `tutorial`
-- [System Design Primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems -- `article`
+- [System Design Primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems, interview-centric -- `article`
+- [Systems Engineering Body of Knowledge (SEBoK)](https://www.sebokwiki.org) - Provides a guide to the key knowledge sources and references of systems engineering -- `book`
 - [Teach Yourself Computer Science](https://teachyourselfcs.com/) - 9 subjects, they choose the best free source to learn each subject and explain why that source is the best - they did the research for you -- `collection`
 - [Team Topologies](https://danlebrero.com/2021/01/20/team-topologies-summary/) - Notes from the book -- `notes`
 - [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/) - SWE / dev-centric -- `tutorial`